malikov/cakephp2.0-image-upload/readme.md

 ##How it works

 ###step 1
-Download and place the FileUploaderComponent.php and ImageUploaderComponent.php files in your app/Controller/Component
+Download and place the FileUploaderComponent.php and ImageUploaderComponent.php files in your app/Controller/Component folder

 ###step 2
 Create in a view your form.
 In our case we had a file input with the following name="data['file']['image']".